Litorell/complex-graphing/user-manual/english.md

 **Graph resolution** controls the resolution of the graph, i.e. the distance between each point.

-**Perspective/Orthogonal** determines the projection of the window.
+**Projection** determines the projection of the window.
 Perspective is more like what the human eye normally sees, but the orthogonal mode makes parallel line remain parallel.

 **Set fullscreen** displays the graph in full screen mode.
 ESC and F11 exit fullscreen mode.